ghyslain/ghyslain.me/bookshelf.md

 # Machine Learning Bookshelf

-**Hi!** I am a Junior Data Scientist based in London with a strong background in Engineering Sciences.
+**Hi!** I am a Data Scientist based in London with a strong background in Engineering Sciences.
 I have been self-learning Machine Learning and related skills throughout the past year, leveraging my background in Maths and Engineering Sciences.

 Below, I share a list of machine learning books that are now on my bookshelf.
 Most of these books have a free version available on their website and can be ordered from Amazon.
 I have included links to relevant HN discussions, as it is how I found out about these books in most of the cases.